rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/rke-config-reference/_index.md

 - **System images** are components needed to maintain the Kubernetes cluster.
 - **Add-ons** are used to deploy several cluster components, including network plug-ins, the ingress controller, the DNS provider, or the metrics server.

-See the [RKE documentation on private registries]({{<baseurl>}}/rke/latest/en/config-options/private-registries/) for more information on the private registry for components applied during the provisioning of the cluster.
+To learn how to set up an **ECR private registry** and for more information on the private registry for components applied during the provisioning of the cluster, see the [RKE documentation on private registries]({{<baseurl>}}/rke/latest/en/config-options/private-registries/).

 ### Authorized Cluster Endpoint